shumailqureshi-code/cypress-typescript-app-tests/product-platform-test/README.md

 ## What's included

-### Cypress example tests
-Located in `./cypress/e2e/1-getting-started` and `./cypress/e2e/2-advanced-examples` these tests are provided by Cypress to showcase the different actions that can be taken during tests.
-Please keep in mind that these examples don't necessarily follow best practices.

 ### Custom example tests
 Located in `./cypress/e2e/custom-examples` these tests are provided by the contributors of this repository to demostrate useful patterns not covered by the default examples.